Chuyu Tian

 © 2025, Chuyu Tian

-In Chapter One, I propose a person-centric account of virtue and virtuous action.
-I argue that although Aristotle’s ethics involves rules, it differs fundamentally from rule-based ethics by beginning with the human being: the notion of the good person is necessary in defining virtue and action in accordance with virtue.
-The virtuous person is not only an exemplar or someone who has unique epistemic access, but is a measure in the sense of being a litmus test to what is good to human beings: what is good for the good person provides a good indicator for what is good for humans.
-I devote the rest of the chapter to describing a kind of reflexive, experiential knowledge at the core of habituation not captured by rules.
+In the first chapter, I propose a person-centric account of virtue and virtuous action.
+Although Aristotle’s ethics involves rules, it differs fundamentally from rule-based ethics by beginning with the human being: the notion of the good person is necessary in defining virtue and action in accordance with virtue.
+I argue that rules do not pre-exist the users of rules.
+The virtuous person is not only an exemplar or someone who has unique epistemic access by being (1) a good observer, but is (2) a litmus test to what is good for human beings, as well as (3) the definition of what is good for humans by being the natural human form.
+I devote the rest of the chapter to defending this account against hyper-realists by showing that it is not relativism, but constitutivism.

-In Chapter Two, I defend my person-centric account against meta-ethical objectivism.
-I clarify my meta-ethical position: the person-centric view is not relativism, but constitutivism.
-By “constitutivism”, I mean that a virtuous person, qua in a well-ordered, harmonious state, defines what is good for a human being.
-I then elaborate on the role of experience in habituation.
-I first show that experience is important, then why it is important.
+In the second chapter, I elaborate on the role of experience in habituation.
+I first reconstruct a two-part account of habituation: learning the “that” and, secondly, studying.
 I argue that through particulars, experience leads to universal knowledge of the goal.
-Experience also attunes our emotions and thereby sets right our perceptions towards particulars.
-After that, I argue why becoming meta logou from kata logon involves experience: the progression to higher levels of universality in legislation necessitates a detour to specificity and particularity.
-I end by briefly explaining the other side of the Unity of Virtue thesis, i.e. practical wisdom requires virtue, by arguing that the fine-tuning of our perception of ethically salient particulars requires habituation.
+Experience also attunes our emotions and sets right our perceptions toward particulars.
+After that, I argue why becoming meta logou (with reason) from kata logon (in accordance with reason) involves experience: the progression to higher levels of universality in legislation necessarily takes a detour to specificity and particularity.
+I end by explaining the other side of the Unity of Virtue thesis, i.e., practical wisdom requires virtue, since the well-attuned perception of ethically salient particulars requires habituation.

-For the rest of my dissertation, I inquire into the foundation of Aristotle’s ethics.
-In the first half of my third chapter, I argue against both Terence Irwin’s scientific explanation and John McDowell’s self-explanatory coherentism.
+For the rest of my dissertation, I inquire into the political foundation of Aristotle’s ethics.
+In the firsthalf of my third chapter, I argue that “political animal” is neither merely social nor just any relationship between strangers.
+It is a relationship based on a constitution.
+I locate “free and equal” as the crux of Aristotle’s constitutionalism from a point of justice qua proportionality.
+In explicating this idea, I defend what I would call “Proportional Political Organicism.”
 In the second half, I extend my constitutive account to virtue politics.
 The virtuous person is the measure not just in ethics but also in politics.
-I will argue that “πολιτικὸν ζῷον” means any good person should want to live as a full-fledged citizen in a state that provides not just necessities but also conditions for cultivating and exercising virtue in collective self-governance.
-Justice involves more than having laws, but involves a shared understanding of the right kind of relationships by reference to a reasonable political order that nourishes a flourishing life.
-A political order without that goal is failing as a political order.
+I argue that “πολιτικὸν ζῷον” means any good person should want to live as a full-fledged citizen in a state that provides not just necessities but also the very conditions for cultivating and exercising virtue in collective self-governance.

-This raises the question: is Aristotle’s ethics prior to his politics, or vice versa?
-Does a good human life ground a good political constitution or the other way around?
-In Chapter Four, I first present the Basic Picture, in which the ideal constitution is determined by a conception of the best human life.
+This raises a question: is Aristotle’s ethics prior to his politics, or vice versa?
+Does a good human life ground a good political constitution, or is it the other way around?
+In my last chapter, I first present the Basic Picture, in which the ideal constitution is determined by a conception of the best human life.
 The telos of a polis is ultimately good human lives.
-The Subtler Picture of what I term Proportional Political Organicism, however, questions how common is the common good.
-Even in an ideal polis, not everyone is expected to be virtuous qua human; the virtues of women and slaves are defined by their social roles, in ways that only make sense relative to the specific political arrangement.
-The abstract “Man” to be actualized within the network of paradigmatic free and equal citizenship is a socio-economically conditioned one.
+The Subtler Picture of Proportional Political Organicism, however, questions how common the common good is.
+Even in an ideal polis, not everyone is expected to be virtuous qua human.
+The virtues of women and slaves are defined by their social roles in ways that make sense only within certain political contexts.
+The abstract “Man” to be actualized within the network of paradigmatic free and equal citizenship is a socio- economically conditioned one.
+Aristotle’s politics starts from the “we” of an exclusive citizenry, and normalizes such a social position.
+More worryingly, even his naturalistic thesis of the virtuous human being providing the ideal and the mean can be part of the problem: for who counts as a human being in the first place is defined with this measure and norm through the constitution.
+This politicized and normalized conception of the human being contributes to a potential dehumanizationof “human beings,” when citizenship becomes the gateway to personhood itself.

 Contact